LucaDeSiena/MuRAT/README.md

 Necessary Toolboxes: Signal Processing, Curve Fitting, Image Processing and Mapping.
 The Parallel Computing Toolbox is recommended.

-Two sample datasets (Mount St. Helens and Romania) can be downloaded at https://doi.pangaea.de/10.1594/PANGAEA.893893 to test the code.
-The third sample input (Pollino) in the working directory works with a dataset that may be requested to Luca De Siena.
+Two sample datasets (Mount St. Helens and Romania) are included.

 The current version works following these steps:

 1. Download the package at https://github.com/LucaDeSiena/MuRAT.

-2. Download the two sample datasets at https://www.lucadesiena.com/murat.
-Unzip the MSH (Mount St. Helens) and Romania datasets and put the folders in the Murat-master folder.
-Delete the zipped files.

-3. MuRAT works with a single input file in .m format Murat_input*.
-Build the input file starting from the samples (either Murat_input_MSH.m or Input_Romania.m).
-Read the instructions presented in the next sections.
+2. MuRAT works with .mlx files that provide a step by step explanation of all inputs.
+Open one of the two Murat_input*.mlx in this folder (Murat_input_MSH.mlx or Murat_input_Romania.mlx) to create your own.
+The API documentation is created as html files from the .mlx of the primary functions used by the code.

-4. Run MuRAT3 and select the name of the input file desired.
+3. Run MuRAT3 and select the name of the input file desired.

 *Instructions - the input file*
 ------------